 Research Allocations Committee

-UNM voting faculty are invited to submit proposals for internal funding for small grants (budgets that are less than $4,000 per proposal), and large grants (budgets between $4,000 and a maximum of $10,000 per proposal), with proposal duration of 18 months from the receipt of funds.
+We invite UNM voting faculty on the Main and Branch Campuses to submit proposals for internal funding for small grants (budgets that are less than $4,000 per proposal), and large grants (budgets between $4,000 and a maximum of $10,000), with project duration of 18 months from the receipt of funds.
+The online proposal portal can be found at: rac.unm.edu/fall-2022/ beginning October 1, 2022.
+The proposal submission deadline is October 15, 2022.
+RAC Committee will complete their deliberations by early November 2022.

-We have recently modified the review rubric for proposals and implemented a system of ranking RAC priorities, and we invite all interested to please submit proposals.
-RAC funding is intended to represent the diversity of research on our campus.
+We have recently modified the review rubric for proposals and implemented a system of ranking RAC priorities, The rubric can be found with the posted guidelines.
+Again, we invite all interested UNM faculty to submit proposals.
+If you have questions about or need assistance with your proposal, please contact our office: .

-Please note that if you have received a RAC grant in the past, and have an overdue final report, you may log into my proposals to upload a final report.
+Please note that if you have received a RAC grant in the past, and have an overdue final report, you may log in under My Proposals at rac.unm.edu/myproposals/ to upload a final report.
 Final reports for previous RAC grants are required for consideration of subsequent funding.

-If you are HSC faculty, you are not eligible for this award.
+HSC faculty, are not eligible for this award.
 HSC has its own RAC award for HSC faculty.
-For more information on the HSC RAC award, please visit: hsc.unm.edu/research/rac/index.html
+For more information on the HSC RAC award, please visit: hsc.unm.edu/research/rac/.
+RAC funding is available to faculty from branch campuses of UNM.
+We encourage our colleagues at the various campuses to submit proposals for RAC funding.

 About the committee